 At the high school level, students may specialize in an area or explore a different art form each year.
 Electives offered include: drama, creative writing, art, music ensemble, and filmmaking.
 In addition, the wellness seminar is built into the weekly schedule, and trips to the farm occur with science classes for special study.

-Caitlin teaches wellness.
+Caitlin is the wellness curriculum coordinator and interim dean of 9th grade.
 Caitlin received a B.A. in English from Harvard College and an M.F.A. in creative writing from Columbia University.
 A lifelong learner, Caitlin completed a post-baccalaureate premedical program before her work as an educator with Planned Parenthood inspired her to forgo medical school and return to her first love: teaching.
 Caitlin has been an educator for over a decade.
 She is an avid yogi, published poet, and an advisor for Change The Talk, a peer-to-peer social justice workshop.
 She incorporates themes of tolerance, mindfulness and empowerment into her lessons for all ages.
 Caitlin’s daughter, Ramona, is in Kindergarten.
+(Email)